Skip to main content

 The Problem

-Build pipelines that depend on environment variables, shell conditionals, and platform-specific scripts become impossible to debug.
-A build passes on one machine and fails on another because of a missing $PATH entry or a difference in how sed handles newlines on macOS versus Linux.
+Build pipelines that depend on environment variables, shell conditionals, and platform-specific scripts become difficult to debug.
+A build passes on one machine and fails on another because of a missing $PATH entry or a difference in how sed handles newlines across platforms.
 VS Code’s build system spans Gulp tasks, shell scripts, and Node.js scripts scattered across dozens of files.
-Reproducing a failure requires replicating the exact environment, which is rarely documented.
+Reproducing a failure requires replicating the exact environment.

 How Maintain Eliminates It

 Maintain replaces shell scripts with Rhai, an embedded scripting language designed for Rust applications.
-Rhai scripts are sandboxed, deterministic, and cross-platform by design.
+Rhai scripts are sandboxed and cross-platform by design.
 They cannot access the file system, network, or environment variables unless explicitly granted permission through Maintain’s capability system.

 Build configurations are Rust structs validated at compile time.
 A typo in a configuration key fails the build before any artifact is produced, not after twenty minutes of compilation.

-Maintain orchestrates the full pipeline: Rest compiles TypeScript, Output stores artifacts, SideCar selects binaries.
+Maintain orchestrates the pipeline: Rest compiles TypeScript, Output stores artifacts.
 Each step receives typed inputs and produces typed outputs.
 If a step fails, the error message identifies the exact input that caused the failure.

 What You Experience